Seatis/my-teaching-materials/java-spring/ioc-bean/workshop/Workshop04.md

-#Workshop04 - Various positions of @Autowire
+#Workshop04 - Various positions of @Autowired

 This workshop looks at how you can use `@Autowire` to get better control over how the Beans are connected up.
 This workshop follows one of the Materials given earlier, namely "[Autowire Annotation (tutorialspoint)](https://www.tutorialspoint.com/spring/spring_autowired_annotation.htm)".